berops/claudie/docs/input-manifest/api-reference.md

 - `dnsZone`

-  DNS zone inside of which the records will be created.
-GCP/AWS/OCI/Azure/Cloudflare/Hetzner DNS zone is accepted
+  DNS zone inside which the records will be created.
+GCP/AWS/OCI/Azure/Cloudflare/Hetzner DNS zone is accepted.

+  The record created in this zone must be accessible to the public.
+Therefore, a public DNS zone is required.

 - `provider`